 - A broken water main

-- Work on a home’s plumbing that requires draining down the entire house
+- Work on a property’s plumbing that requires draining down the entire property

 - A widespread power outage

 - Firefighters placing a large demand on the local water supply to put out a fire

 According to Maryland Law, only a licensed Backflow Tester is permitted to service backflow preventers.
 A Tester must be at minimum a Journeyman Plumber who has completed a State of Maryland-sanctioned 40-hour certification course for Cross-Connection Technicians and then undergoes recertification every three years.